gonzaloamadio/django-nested-serializers/README.md

 # TODO

 * Make custom serializers (like version 9 serializer) work with open api schema (see link in serializers field).
+* Make custom serializers (like version 9 serializer) work with browsable API (see link in serializers field).
 * If you are using a third party package, for example drf_spectacular see (https://drf-spectacular.readthedocs.io/en/latest/customization.html#step-3-extend-schema-field-and-type-hints)
 * Let post accept a list of ids with custom field.
 Probably with this is enough:
 ```